brootware/staging.github.io/_posts/2022-05-02-cyber-league-ctf-2022-writeups.md

 ## Write farewell letters

 This challenge is the misc category of the CTF.
-3 types of installation files are given with flag hidden.
+3 types of installation files are given with flag hidden. `.dmg` `.exe` and `.appimage`.
+You simply have to run them to get the binary file to run the application.

 The application is doing nothing much but hiding and showing the message as below.